 1. TYPINGBIRDS — FREE, NO DOWNLOAD

-- Ghost Racing — race against your own best score
+- Ghost Racing — race against your own best score in real-time

 - Code Mode — practice typing actual code (perfect for CS students)

 NitroType is a multiplayer racing game where your car speed depends on your typing speed.
-Students race against each other in real-time, making it highly engaging.
+Students race each other in real-time, making it highly engaging.

 - Best for: competitive classrooms

-- Works on: browser
+- Works on: browser — free tier available

 3. KEYBR